4pplet/waffling60/README.md

 # waffling60

 waffling60 is a multilayout 60% PCB with support for common ANSI and ISO layouts and split space.
 The PCB is split into different versions:
-- ALPS tray mount version with different assembly options.
+- ALPS tray mount version.
 Fit o-ring gummy worm if USB-port is not populated.
-- MX tray mount version with different assembly options.
+- MX tray mount version.
 Fit o-ring gummy worm if USB-port is not populated.
-- MX Hot swap tray mount PCB with different assembly options in ISO layout.
+- MX Hot swap tray mount PCB in ISO layout.
 Fit o-ring gummy worm if USB-port is not populated.
-- MX Hot swap tray mount PCB with different assembly options in ANSI layout.
+- MX Hot swap tray mount PCB in ANSI layout.
 Fit o-ring gummy worm if USB-port is not populated.
+- NMB Space Invader version.
+Fit o-ring gummy worm if USB-port is not populated.
 - A dedicated version of the MX solder PCB to fit bakeneko/Kei cases.
-For use in Kei cases, a shorter daughter board cable is recommended due to different connector placement on PCB.
+For use in Kei cases, a shorter or more flexible daughter board cable is recommended due to a slight different connector placement on PCB.
 - A dedicated version of the MX solder PCB to fit ai03 Polaris V1.

+Note: Revision E is still being added to QMK and VIA.
+At the moment, use revision D files for manufacturing.

 ## Features:
 - QMK & VIA
 - USB-C
-- RGB-led under to capslock-switch for non-hotswap versions.
+- RGB-led under to capslock-switch for non-hotswap and NMB versions.
 A transparent switch is needed to see the light from the LED through the switch.
+- 16 underglow LEDs
 - Cherry PCB-stab support
 - Split space
 - USB horizontal placement is classic GH60, same as GH60, plain60, voyager60 etc for the tray mount versions.